Feuerlabs/meta-exosense/README.md

 Interrupt the boot process by pressing space immediately after power on

-Connect an ethernet cable and setup the device IP address
+Connect an ethernet cable and setup the device IP address and boot params

     setenv ipaddr 192.168.0.2      # Device IP
     setenv netmask 255.255.255.0
-    setenv serverip 192.168.13.45  # TFTP server ip saveenv
+    setenv serverip 192.168.13.45  # TFTP server ip setenv bootargs=console=ttySAC6,115200 ubi.mtd=2 root=ubi0:sbc6845-rootfs rootfstype=ubifs
+    setenv bootcmd=nand read.i 0x72000000 0x00000000 0x260000; bootm
+    saveenv

+Note: The third bootcmd read size parameter, 0x2600000, may need to be adjusted upward to be equal to or greater than the loaded uImage file size.
+See the result of the tftp command used to retrieve uImage to see the minimum read size parameter value.

 Wipe the entire nand area